-Flying to Koh Samui island is a great time-saver rather than getting buses and boats, and flights to and from Koh Samui can be pretty cheap if you book in advance.
+Flying to Koh Samui island is a great time-saver rather than getting buses and boats, and flights to and from Koh Samui can be pretty cheap if you book in advance on Skyscanner.
 Koh Samui Airport is really tiny and it’s very close to the tourist area of Chaweng Beach however you will need to get a taxi from the airport to your accommodation in Koh Samui.

 There is a taxi desk inside Koh Samui Airport but the price to Chaweng, for example, is 400baht for 1-4 people which is a lot seen as it’s not far.
 I decided to walk out of the airport and get a taxi that way because the airport is so small, it’s literally a second walk from the airport to the road and once you get there, there’s a Family Mart & 7/11 supermarket, it’s hard to believe that there’s an airport behind you.

-Anyway, as soon as I walked out a guy asked if I wanted a taxi and we agreed on 200baht, this was at 9:00 pm too and perhaps in the day, it could have been cheaper.
+As soon as I walked out a guy asked if I wanted a taxi and we agreed on 200baht, half the price!
+So this is a great way to start your trip to Koh Samui on a budget!